TeaC0de/GlowAura/README.md

 ---

-## 🌐 Live Preview
+## 📖 Behind the Scenes
-🛍️ The store is currently offline as the Shopify trial has ended.
+The store is currently offline as the Shopify trial has ended, but the process behind building **GlowAura** is still available to explore.
-A visual walkthrough with screenshots and highlights is available in the repository.
-(Coming soon)
+→ [Take a peek at the walkthrough](./GLOWAURA.md) — a soft visual guide to the structure, styling, and setup.

 ---

 > *“Designing an online store is more than adding products — it's about creating a seamless experience people want to return to.”*